 University of Montana officials responsible for overseeing Clery practices meet annually to update a centrally maintained CSA list in the UMPD offices.
 Further, UM staff members who are identified as Senior/Primary CSA's help to provide information regarding new CSA's in their respective departments.

-UM employees identified as CSA's receive either online training or in-person training from an on-campus Clery expert from the UMPD or other identified offices.
+UM employees identified as CSA's receive either online training or in-person training from an on-campus Clery expert within UMPD.